Doctor of Philosophy in Nursing

 Dissertation

-Each PhD student must complete a study that shows the planning, conduct, and results of original research.
+Each Ph.D. student must complete a study that shows the planning, conduct, and results of original research.
 See Doctoral Degree Requirements, Ph.D., in the Graduate Studies section of the online catalog.
 The minimum number of post-comprehensive dissertation credit hours is 15.
-The program also requires satisfactory completion of the University's research skills and responsible scholarship requirement, two qualifying examinations at the completion of NRSG 945: Synthesis Workshop I and NRSG 949: Synthesis Workshop II, a comprehensive oral exam, (i.e., the dissertation proposal defense), and a final oral examination, (i.e., the final dissertation defense).
+The program also requires satisfactory completion of the University's research skills and responsible scholarship requirement, one qualifying examination at the completion of NRSG 949: Synthesis and Qualifying Exam, a comprehensive oral exam, (i.e., the dissertation proposal defense), and a final oral examination, (i.e., the final dissertation defense).

 The KU School of Nursing has three entry options to the Ph.D. in Nursing program.
-You can apply to the research doctoral program after completing a BSN, M.S. or DNP degree.
+You can apply after completing a BSN, M.S. or DNP degree.
+The plan of study is the same for a post-BSN or post-M.S. degree while the plan of study includes fewer course credits for the post-DNP degree.
 Students may also choose between full-time and part-time plans of study.
 For more information, see the KU School of Nursing website.

 Year 1 | |||||